 Step 3: Pull the eggs

 As the eggs begin to come together.
 Gently pull the eggs across the pan with a spatula.
 Try to form large clumps of the egg.
-Continue pull, lifting, and folding eggs until there is no visible liquid remaining.
+Continue pulling, lifting, and folding eggs until there is no visible liquid remaining.

-Remove the eggs from the heat and let cool for a few minutes.
+Remove the eggs from the heat and let them cool for a few minutes.
 Plate and enjoy it!